Wednesday, December 30, 2015

 • Hiking off trail puts the search and rescue workers who will come to save your butt at unnecessary risk.

 My New Year's wish for 2016 is that individual hikers and groups alike adopt and share sustainable trail ethics with a vengeance.

 Arizona has a deep bench of hiking clubs that organize events, teach skills, donate countless hours of volunteer work and foster lasting friendships and a love of the outdoors.
 These same wonderful clubs have a great opportunity to promote stewardship by example.

 McDowell Mountain Regional Park

 |View of Four Peaks from the Escondido Trail|

 There's a cool virtual tour of the Escondido Trail on the McDowell Mountain Regional Park website.
 It's a beautiful slide show describing the route's scenic features, elevation profiles and loop options.
 This is the park's first online tour and it's great for both vicarious thrills and inspiration to hike the trail in real life.

 Constructed in late 2013, the trail can be accessed at established trailheads or from its many connecting routes.
 One option is to begin at the Lousley Hill Trailhead and hike 5.1 miles south to the Four Peaks Staging Area as either an out-and-back or car shuttle trek.
-Because of its flowing style, hairpin turns, graceful bends and few obstacles, the trail feels fast underfoot.
-Located in the park's far east end, the mostly unshaded trail showcases expansive mountain views, a smattering of gigantic saguaros and a twisting walk through the quarry-like mounds and washes around the Lousley Hills.

 The trail's fast track nature makes it a favorite among mountain bikers and runners.
 For hikers, the smooth pathway is perfect for a joint-friendly, swift paced jaunt.